Newspring Student Art Auction

 Yes, a title is MANDATORY for your pieces.

 What if my art is selected but isn’t sold?

-If your art is not sold, it will be returned to you with the frame we have provided after May 19th, 2016.
+If your art is not sold, it will be returned to you with the frame we have provided after the event.
 Please consider selling your art through the Art Studio and try again next year.

 Can I attend the auction?

 Yes, attendance is essential to your success in the Art Auction.
 Be prepared to answer questions about your art.
 For example: Why did you select this subject?
 What made you decide to use this medium?
 What was your inspiration?